 1. The focus of political actors shifts from winning public opinion to winning the "game outside the game".
-This is the core feature of what we propose to call "dirty" democracy.
+This is the core, and perhaps the defining feature of what we propose to call "dirty" democracy.
 In a "clean" democracy, the bulk of electoral competition occurs within the long-established and widely accepted rules of the democratic game.
-In order to win elections, political partisans need to accept the existing rules, and try to build the necessary majorities in order to win according to the conditions they stipulate (Przeworski 2005, 2010).
-Since there is a consensus about the most important rules and regulations governing elections, they expend little time or effort in trying to change or reshape them to their advantage, and instead focus on winning public opinion over to their policy platform in anticipation of the next election.
+In order to win elections, political partisans need to accept the existing rules, and try to build the necessary majorities in order to win according to the conditions they stipulate (Przeworkski 2005, 2010).
+Since there is a consensus about the most important rules and regulations governing elections, they expend little time or effort in trying to change or reshape them to their advantage, and instead focus upon winning public opinion over to their policy platform in anticipation of the next election.

 In a "dirty" democracy, by contrast, this has ceased to be the case.
-Instead, competing parties "play dirty" by focussing less upon the democratic "game" of electoral competition and more upon the "game around the game" - the broader norms, rules and institutions that can be manipulated to partisan advantage.
-While there remains real competition over who gets to rule, and the playing field between incumbents and challengers is sufficiently level to produce regular changes of power, the political game shifts towards such non-electoral means of competition.
-The most common such field of competition is through alterations of electoral rules - such as districting, rules over ballot counting, the franchise, and campaign finance - designed to raise a political actor's chance of winning without necessarily securing greater public support.
-In many democracies, changes to the electoral system (such as between proportional and plurality systems, or through the addition of minimum thresholds to enter parliament) are commonplace when there is an alternation of power.
-Other governance reforms, such as federalism and devolution, can also become tools for gaining an edge over political rivals, for example through selective devolution to regions in which one's party has greater support, or recentralization away from regions that tend to favour the political opposition.
+Instead, competing parties "play dirty" - by focusing less upon the democratic "game" of electoral competition, and more upon the "game around the game" - the broader norms, rules and institutions that can be manipulated to partisan advantage.
+While there remains real competition over who gets to rule, and the playing field between incumbents and challengers is sufficiently level so as to produce regular changes of power, the political game shifts towards such non-electoral means of competition.
+The most common such field of competition is through alteration of electoral rules, such as electoral districting, rules over ballot counting, the franchise, and campaign finance, so as to raise their chance of winning without necessarily securing greater public support.
+In many democracies, changes to the electoral system (such as between proportional and plurality systems, or addition of minimum thresholds to enter parliament) are commonplace when there is an alternation of power.
+Other governance reforms, such as federalism and devolution, can also become tools for gaining an edge over political rivals, for example through selective devolution to regions in which one's party has greater support, or recentralization away from regions that tend to favor the political opposition.